mobifi-official/mobifi-smartcontracts/README.md

 MobiFi offers a gamification feature to its customers.
 Every-time an indoor parking service is used a customer earns reward points named greenz.
 The ability to earn more greenz is directly related to the NFT character a customer holds.
 As a starting point for the game, MobiFi offers a Free NFT character to its customers named Free Alex Hunter.
 For every EUR is spent on an indoor parking service a customer earns one greenz.

 ## Accelerate Earnings
 MobiFi also offers paid NFTs who have special skills, and allow customers to accelerate greez earnings.
+Users can buy the paid MobiFi NFT in the mobile app market place using MoFi token.
+MoFi tokens are awarded to users everytime they change level.

 ## Smart Contracts for the Alex Hunter
 There are two smart-contracts which have been deployed into the Mumbai Polygon network.